 BioXFEL is a National Science Foundation Science and Technology Center (STC) that focuses on promoting and advancing the study of Biological molecules using X-ray Free Electron Lasers (XFELs).
 A summer internship is the best way to get started in this new and exciting field.
-BioXFEL offers Summer Research Internships to highly qualified undergraduate and post-graduate students with backgrounds in physics, chemistry, biochemistry, mathematics, computer science and all related fields.
+BioXFEL offers Summer Research Internships to undergraduate and post-graduate students with backgrounds in physics, chemistry, biochemistry, mathematics, computer science and all related fields.
 All applicants should be interested in pursuing a career in research and must be US citizens or US Nationals (due to NSF guidelines).
 Women and minorities underrepresented in STEM fields are strongly encouraged to apply.

 This is a highly competitive program where students will be given hands-on training in XFEL-related laboratory techniques.
 The internship also includes a scientific communications workshop, educational seminars and social activities.
 At the end of the 10-week program, students present their research results to the group.
 Internships run from the last week of May through the first week of August.
 Interns that require on-site housing will check into their dorms on Memorial Day, May 25th and check out on Saturday, August 1st.